Speech-Language Pathology Prerequisite (SLPP) Program

 - Mixed course format allows for student convenience while facilitating the development of networking relationships with peers and maximizing interaction with GMercyU faculty.

 SLP 400: Phonetics: Focuses on the typical production of speech sounds, transcribing speech using the International Phonetic Alphabet, and analyzing the acoustic properties of speech sounds.
 It provides a foundation for understanding typical and atypical speech development and patterns and regional and foreign accents.
-The course also includes an introduction to speech sound disorders in pediatric populations.
+The course also includes an introduction to speech sound development and disorders in pediatric populations.

 SLP 410: Language Development: Focuses on the development of spoken and written language in humans from birth through early adulthood.
 The course emphasizes the role of environment and human biological factors utilized in learning to communicate with words, sentences, and narratives.
 It also covers the development of reading and writing.

 SLP 420: Anatomy & Physiology of Speech, Language, & Swallowing: Provides foundational information of the structures(anatomy), function (physiology), and neural controls of the structures used for speech, language, swallowing, respiration, and related behaviors in humans.
 Particular emphasis will be placed on neurological structures & functions associated with speech, language, and swallowing.